kev-in-ta/kev-in-ta.github.io/content/posts/abroad.md

 ## Studying

 ETH Zurich is a highly prestigious school.
 It's often top-ranked in the world, or close to, for their engineering and computer science programs [[1](https://www.topuniversities.com/university-rankings/university-subject-rankings/2022/engineering-technology),[2](https://www.timeshighereducation.com/world-university-rankings/2023/subject-ranking/computer-science)].
-So what are they doing right?
+So... what are they doing right?

 ### Course Selection

 At ETH, I had the freedom to choose my courses.
 This process contrasts with the rigid standard timetables of my mechanical engineering degree, where I would typically have had the choice of a single technical elective.

-At ETH, I could choose to take courses on robot kinematics, computer vision, deep learning, or more.
+At ETH, I could choose to take courses on robot kinematics, computer vision, control theory, or more.
 I could choose which courses to build my foundation and which subjects to explore in more detail.
 I believe this is a better system; it serves students better.
 I retained information more easily since I was more interested in the subject matter, and I felt like I had genuine agency over my studies.

 I also found the instruction at ETH to be mostly well-taught, and more consistently positive compared to my experiences at UBC.

 ### Teaching Style

 Beyond course selection, there’s a big difference in didactic style between my bachelor’s studies and my master’s.
 This could be due to the domain difference (mechatronics / hardware-orientated vs. robotics / software-orientated), but I think it also stems from the different philosophies for teaching at UBC and ETH.
 At ETH, I found myself surprised at the amount of mathematical rigour.
 Entering my master’s, I was definitely lacking in my understanding of probability.
-It took some time, but I learned to appreciate this rigour as I acquired genuine understanding as opposed to looser intuitions.
+It took some time, but I learned to appreciate this rigour as I acquired more thorough understanding as opposed to looser intuitions.

 On the other hand, I believe UBC does a better job of preparing students for practical work.
 At ETH, it felt like students are given fewer opportunities to practice true engineering, to learn about the functional tools necessary for doing good engineering work.
 The courses I took at UBC focused on teaching the ideas and approaches most useful for design, analysis, and development.
 This built practical intuition.
 In contrast, my ETH courses aimed to develop more rigorous theory.